giorgiofederici/giorgiofederici-backend/README.md

 # Architecture

-The API server is developed with NodeJS, Express and Mongoose.
+The API server is a NodeJS, supported by Express and Mongoose middlewares.
 It follows a Model/Controller (thin controllers, fat models) pattern, as no views are involved in the backend (email templates excluded).

-The source code is written in Typescript and the compiled in JavaScript.
+The source code is written in Typescript and then compiled in JavaScript for the production build.

 The API server needs a MongoDB to work.

-# Deployment

-The API server is deployed on a Debian 9 VM in the Hetzner Cloud.
+The API server is deployed on a Debian 9 VM in the [Hetzner Cloud](https://www.hetzner.com/cloud).

+# CI/CD (Continuous integration/Continuous deployment)

+The CI/CD works with [Travis CI](https://travis-ci.org/).

+As a custom VPS is not supported by Travis CI providers, a custom deploy has been created with the 'script' provider and SSH connections.

+For details, check the .travis.yml and deploy.sh files.

 # SSL